 Cannabis distillate is making waves as a new kind of cannabis concentrate.
 Nicknamed "The Pure," it is an odorless, tasteless extract obtained using high heat extraction.
 It results in 100% pure cannabinoid.

-Cannabis has already travelled far from the bud.
-However, a new production technique is now hitting the commoditised world of weed.
+Cannabis has already traveled far from the bud.
+However, a new production technique is now hitting the commodities world of weed.
 It is called distillation.
 It is also very likely to be the future of commercial marijuana.

 Distillate - in other words, cannabinoids that have been distilled from concentrate or plant matter - has arrived.
 Distillation is a technique for creating cannabis extracts that are pure on a molecular level.
 It is possible to isolate specific cannabinoids.
 It is also possible to create odourless and tasteless THC (or CBD) that is 99% pure concentrate.